saylordotorg/course_hist303/Unit06.md

+---
+layout: default
+title: "HIST303: The Age of Revolutions in the Atlantic World, 1776–1848"
+course_description: "An introductory survey of the history of the Age of Revolutions in the Atlantic World.
+Themes include the industrial revolution, the American, French, and Haitian revolutions, and Britain’s counter-revolution."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: The Effects of Revolution** <span id="6"></span> *The Atlantic world of 1776 looked very different from the Atlantic world that emerged in 1848.
 France was no longer an absolutist